-Article I. Election Commission
+ARTICLE I. ELECTION COMMISSION

-- Candidates for any election shall be responsible for these regulations provided herein.
-Ignorance of these regulations shall not be an acceptable defense in response to any offense in any election, either by the candidates themselves or by individuals campaigning on behalf of a candidate. - These regulations are subject to interpretation only by the Election Commissioner and are subject to review only by the Student Government Judicial Court.
+SECTION I. Candidates for any election shall be responsible for these regulations provided herein.
+Ignorance of these regulations shall not be an acceptable defense in response to any offense in any election.

+SECTION II.
+These regulations are subject to interpretation only by the Election Commissioner and are subject to review only by the Student Government Judicial Court.
 Additionally, any liberties of interpretation given specifically to the Election Commissioner are subject to review by the Student Government Judicial Court.

-No other member of the Student Government Association or the Election Commission is authorized to interpret the Election Regulations. - section III.
-Candidates and their staff members may contact the Election Commissioner for the purpose of consultation pertaining to the election.
-The Election Commissioner may be contacted anytime via e-mail and will make pertinent attempts to respond to queries within one (1) business day.
+SECTION III.
+Candidates and their staff members may contact the Election Commissioner for the purpose of consultation pertaining to the election at the official email of the Election Commissioner, tamuelection@gmail.com.

+SECTION IV.
+The only entity that may grant reprieve due to extenuating circumstances from any penalties incurred due to a violation of the rules and regulations outlined in Title V, Chapter 601 is the SGA Judicial Court.

-Article II.
-Jurisdiction
+ARTICLE II.
+JURISDICTION

-- section I. Organizational Eligibility - (a) The Yell Leader election shall be eligible for elections so long as their governing documents include: - (1) Measures to be bound by the final result of the election and Judicial Court appeals process - (2) Measures to accept plurality voting for determination of yell leader election winners - (b) Any recognized student organization wishing to have any or all of its elections conducted by the Election Commission must obtain majority approval of the Student Senate no later than five (5) class days before the first day of filing for that election unless the Election Commission conducted elections for that organization in the prior calendar year. - (c) All organizations having elections conducted by the Election Commission must provide reasonable financial and/or other support for the elections as deemed necessary by the Election Commissioner. - (d) All organizations having elections conducted by the Election Commission must file a current copy of their constitution and bylaws with the Department of Student Activities no later than fifteen (15) calendar days prior to the first day of filing, if not presently filed.
+SECTION I. Organizational Eligibility

+(a) The Yell Leader election shall be eligible for elections so long as their governing documents include:

+(1) Measures to be bound by the final result of the election and Judicial Court appeals process and measures to accept plurality voting for determination of yell leader election winner.

+(b) Any recognized student organization wishing to have any or all of its elections conducted by the Election Commission must obtain majority approval of the Student Senate no later than fifteen (15) calendar days before the first day of filing for that election unless the Election Commission conducted elections for that organization in the prior calendar year.

+(c) All organizations having elections conducted by the Election Commission must provide reasonable financial and/or other support for the elections as deemed necessary by the Election Commissioner.

+(d) All organizations having elections conducted by the Election Commission must file a current copy of their constitution and bylaws with the Department of Student Activities no later than fifteen (15) calendar days prior to the first day of filing, if not presently filed.
 The constitution and bylaws on file with the Department of Student Activities at that time shall be considered the official copy for election purposes.
 Changes made to organizational constitutions and bylaws after this time shall not be applied to the current election but will apply to subsequent elections.
 The Election Commission shall not be responsible for the enforcement of the governing documents of organizations that fall outside the jurisdiction of the Student Government Association.
 In the event of any conflict between these regulations and the governing documents of an organization outside of SGA, these regulations shall take precedence.

-- (e) All organizations having elections conducted by the Election Commission must abide by the Election Regulations. - (f) Any organization wishing to withdraw its elections from the jurisdiction of the Election Commission must submit a written request to the Election Commission stating its intent no later than fifteen (15) calendar days prior to the first day of filing.
-Requests to withdraw need not be approved by the Student Senate. - (g) Any organization failing to comply with these requirements shall not have their election conducted by the Election Commission.
+(e) Any organization wishing to withdraw its elections from the jurisdiction of the Election Commission must submit a written request to the Election Commission stating its intent no later than fifteen (15) calendar days prior to the first day of filing.
+Requests to withdraw need not be approved by the Student Senate.

-section II.
+SECTION II.
 Referenda